victor11235/victor11235.github.io/_pages/about.md

 ---

 ![Choosing between quantum and classical worlds](/images/quantum_1.png){: .align-right width="300px"}
-🏫 I just finished my undergrduate studies in Physics and Computer Science at McGill University.
+🏫 I am starting my PhD (Applied Physics) at Stanford University in June 2024.
+I finished my undergrduate studies in Physics and Computer Science at McGill University (❄️🌲 ➡️ 🌞🌴).

-👨‍🔬 I am currently doing research at the Institute for Quantum Computing in Waterloo.
+👨‍🔬 I squeezed my undergrad into 3 years and spent a lovely gap year doing research at the Institute for Quantum Computing in Waterloo.

-⚛️ My research interests include quantum information science and its intersections with the classical world.
+⚛️ My research interests include quantum information science and its intersections with the classical world, with an emphasis on experimental realization.

 🐙 Check out my Personal Blog to see me as a person beyond research.